 The Falcon’s Malteser by Anthony Horowitz

 Happy reading our Book Club friends.

-I hope this brings you creative joy and inspires you to start your own creative journey.
+We hope this brings you creative joy and inspiration.

 Let’s get reading!